Alaska Forest Fund

 Alaska’s National Forests Provide Unforgettable Alaskan Experiences

-More than 2 million people visit Alaska’s National Forests every year for a variety of outdoor recreation experiences like boating, fishing, kayaking, hiking, biking, skiing and camping.
-Demand for sustainable recreation continues to grow in Alaska.
-Alaska’s $3.9 billion tourist economy supports over 14,000 jobs in Southeast Alaska alone.
-These experiences aren’t only important to visitors from outside of the state.
+More than 2 million people visit Alaska’s National Forests, the Tongass and Chugach, every year for a variety of outdoor recreation experiences like boating, fishing, kayaking, hiking, hunting and camping.
+Demand for outdoor recreation continues to grow in Alaska.
+Alaska’s $4.5 billion tourist economy supports over 12,000 jobs in Southeast Alaska alone.
+These outdoor experiences are not only important to visitors from outside of the state.
 Forest Service cabins, trails and other facilities contribute greatly to Alaskans’ quality of life, for both recreation and subsistence uses.

 Alaska Forest Fund Helps Fill the Funding Gap

-For residents, visitors and corporations, the Alaska Forest Fund is a simple, effective way to support Alaska’s National Forests.
-For non-profit partners, local contractors and rural communities adjacent to National Forests, the Fund will be a meaningful source of capital that will increase their ability to share in the stewardship of the Tongass National Forest and the Chugach National Forest.
+For residents, visitors and companies, the Alaska Forest Fund is a simple, effective way to support Alaska’s National Forests.
+For nonprofit partners, local contractors and rural communities adjacent to National Forests, the Fund is a meaningful source of capital that will increase their ability to share in the stewardship of the National Forests.

 Alaska Forest Fund Projects

-Projects are based upon the priorities of Alaska’s National Forests and determined through a process managed by the NFF.
-These projects will include:
+Projects supported by the Fund are based upon the priorities of Alaska’s National Forests and determined through a process managed by the NFF.
+These projects include:

 - improving access to subsistence areas or improving subsistence resources;

-Projects that were supported through the Alaska Forest Fund in 2016 include:
+Examples of projects that the Alaska Forest Fund has supported include:

 Shelikof Creek Restoration